increase conversions on your website

 Enable Autofill and Autocomplete

-Typing out details manually slows down users and increases frustration, especially on mobile.
-If visitors have to repeatedly enter their name, email, and address, they’re more likely to give up before submitting.
+Typing details out manually slows users down and adds frustration, especially on mobile.
+If visitors have to re-enter their name, email, and address every time, they are more likely to give up before submitting.

 43

 For example, instead of displaying 10 fields on one page, split them into “Basic Info” → “Preferences” → “Final Details.”
-This makes the process feel more manageable and reduces drop-offs.
-When users have already filled in the first step, they’re more likely to complete the rest, increasing conversions.
+This feels more manageable and reduces drop-offs.
+Once users complete the first step, the small commitment they have already made makes them more likely to finish.

 paged forms boost conversions